 6. Plan Around Discounts

 Here’s the deal—if you sell on the Lulu Bookstore, you can offer your readers our best discount of the year during Black Friday/Cyber Monday.
-Subscribe to Lulu emails (in the page footer!) to stay up to date on our current discounts.
+Subscribe to Lulu emails to stay up to date on our current discounts.

 Or, if you’re selling from your own site, you can set up your own sales.
 The Black Friday/Cyber Monday period is still the best time to offer deep discounts, but any point in November is a good time for a sale.
 Just be sure to share the discount early and often so your readers know about the sale!